mollyim/flatline-server/README.md

 \!org.signal.cdsi.util.ByteSizeValidatorTest
 ```

-To run all tests with an Intel SGX enclave:
+To run all tests with Intel SGX:

 ```bash
 # Set up Intel SGX on Ubuntu 22.04.